DevRelMalima/Domain_Serviceon_Polygon/README.md

 ## Contributing

 If you want to contribute to this project, please read the [contributing guide](./CONTRIBUTING.md).
 If you have any ideas or suggestions, feel free to open an issue or a pull request.
 If you like this project, please give it a star ⭐️

 ## Acknowledgement

 Built with 💗 by [samailamalima](https://github.com/samailamalima).
 Inspired by [BuiltSpace](https://buildspace.so/), powered by [Grandidah LLC](https://grandida.com/).

+## Disclaimer
+This project is mainly for educational and demonstration purposes only.
+The smart contract has not been audited and should not be used in a production environment.
+Always thoroughly review and test any smart contract before deploying it.